El papel del cirujano dentista de práctica privada en la salud pública

 The role of the private dentist in public health

 Apresentado os itens relacionados pelo título, autor e assunto.

 Urzúa, Hernán (s.d.)Modern medicine has various characteristics, especially the integration of its various social functions, and is based on the work of a team composed of physicians and other professional health workers.
 All professional ...

 Training on Economics of Tobacco Control for Researchers, Government Officials, and Advocates in Latin America and the Caribbean (Washington, D.C., 5–7 February 2018) Pan American Health Organization; Noncommunicable Diseases and Mental Health (NMH) (Washington, D.C., PAHO, 2020-11-10)Tobacco use is the only risk factor common to the four leading noncommunicable diseases (cancer, cardiovascular disease, diabetes, and chronic respiratory disease) and is the main cause of preventable deaths worldwide. ...

-Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-03-09)[WEEKLY SUMMARY].
-North America: Overall, influenza activity remained at low levels with the predominance of influenza A (subtyping not performed), and SARS-CoV-2 activity continues to decrease.
-In Canada, influenza A ...
+Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-11-11)[WEEKLY SUMMARY].
+North America: Influenza activity is moderate in the subregion, with the predominance of influenza A(H3N2) and co-circulation of influenza A(H1N1)pdm09 and influenza B (lineage undetermined).
+The SARS-CoV-2 ...